Computational Aspects of Nearly Single-Peaked Electorates: Nearly Single-Peaked Preferences

-As suggested by Escoffier, Lang, and \"{O}tzt\"{u}rk~\cite{esc-lan-oez:c:single-peak}, we introduce outlier candidates.
-These are candidates that do not have ``a~correct place'' on any axis and consequently have to be deleted in order to obtain a single-peaked consistent profile.
-Examples could be a candidate that is not well-known (e.g., a new political party) or a candidate that prioritizes other topics than most candidates and thereby is judged by the voters according to different criteria.
+As suggested by \citeA{esc-lan-oez:c:single-peak}, let us consider deleting candidates to obtain a single-peaked profile.
+This distance measure can be particularly useful if there are candidates that do not have ``a~correct place'' on any axis.
+Examples could be candidates that are not well-known (e.g., a new political party) or candidates that prioritize other topics than most candidates and thereby are judged by voters according to different criteria.
 The votes restricted to the remaining candidates might still have a clear and significant structure, in particular they might be single-peaked consistent.

-\begin{definition} Let $E=(C,V,\mathcal{P})$ be an election and $k$ a positive integer.
-We say that the profile $\mathcal{P}$ is \emph{$k$-candidate deletion single-peaked consistent} if we can obtain a set $C'\subseteq C$ by removing at most $k$ candidates from $C$ such that the preference profile $\mathcal{P}[C']$ is single-peaked consistent. \end{definition}
+\begin{definition} A profile $\mathcal{P}$ is \emph{$k$-candidate deletion single-peaked with respect to an axis $A$} if there exists a set $C'\subseteq C$ obtained by removing at most $k$ candidates from $C$ such that $\mathcal{P}[C']$ is single-peaked with respect to $A$.
+Furthermore, $\mathcal{P}$ is \emph{$k$-candidate deletion single-peaked consistent} if there exists an axis $A$ such that $\mathcal{P}$ is \emph{$k$-candidate deletion single-peaked with respect to $A$}.
+Let $\dcd(\mathcal{P})$ denote the smallest $k$ such that $\mathcal{P}$ is $k$-candidate deletion single-peaked consistent. \end{definition}